-A person with more than one employment can defer the payment of some employee NIC until after the end of the tax year,
+A person with more than one employment can defer the payment of some employee NIC until after the end of the

-the PT and the UEL.
+income between the PT and the UEL.

 Benefits in kind

-Benefits in kind are usually valued at a 'cash equivalent' and are then charged to income tax on the employee and
+Benefits in kind are usually valued at a 'cash equivalent' and are then charged to income tax on the employee

-the benefit, but the following are charged according to a statutory formula.
+of providing the benefit, but the following are charged according to a statutory formula.

-Cars provided by the employer: a percentage of the original list price of the car, depending
+Cars provided by the employer: a percentage of the original list price of the car,

-on the CO2 emissions rating of the car.
+depending on the CO2 emissions rating of the car.